Organizing resources

 We recommend centralizing core provisioning work within a single organization in HCP Terraform to ensure efficient provisioning and management.

 This approach is compatible with a multi-tenant environment where you have to support multiple business units (BUs) within the same organization.
 Our robust role-based access control system combined with projects ensures that each BU has its own set of permissions and access levels.
-Projects enable you to divide workspaces, Stacks and teams within the organization.
-We will discuss them in more detail in the following section.
+Projects enable you to divide workspaces, Stacks, and teams within the organization.
+We discuss them in more detail below.

 Terraform Enterprise uses workload concurrency to maintain a run queue, and a worker RAM allocation.
 Consider the following points.